thud/Dashboard-App/README.md

 - **"http://localhost:3000/api/accountscheckedinbatch/<BatchGUID>"** - Returns number of accounts checked in a specified Batch.

 ### Actually Running the API
-To actually run SqlApi, simply run this command from the `SqlApi` directory:
+To actually run SqlApi, simply run this command :point_down: from the `SqlApi` directory:
 ```
 npm run start
 ```
 This uses the npm package `nodemon` to improve development effiency so you may find that you get an error unless you install it.
-To install `nodemon` globally use ths command:
+To install `nodemon` globally use this command:
 ```
 npm i -g nodemon
 ```